myseq/kev-catalog/README.md

 $ ./kev-catalog.py -l 8
 ```

-Run kev-catalog and search for a specific CVE (2018-0143 or wannacry)
+Run kev-catalog and search for a specific CVE (2017-0143 for wannacry)
 ```
 $ ./kev-catalog.py -e 2017-0143
 ```